 HapticHeart Solutions

-Our goal is to revolutionize the $14 billion per year cardiac catheterization market by integrating haptic feedback into catheter procedures to improve safety, procedural efficiency, and patient outcomes.
+Our goal is to revolutionize the $14 billion per year electrophysiology, cardiac catheterization and surgical robotic markets by integrating haptic feedback into catheter-based and minimally invasive operative procedures to improve safety, procedural efficiency, and patient outcome.

-We are building a system that takes signals from various systems within the cardiac cath/electrophysiology lab and translates them into haptic feedback that is delivered to operators in near real-time via a wearable.
-This device-agnostic solution can be customized for multiple use cases in catheter-based interventional cardiology, cardiac electrophysiology, and structural heart procedures.
-Our current design includes a microprocessor that communicates with wearable and catheter handle concepts.
+We have built a system that can transduce biophysical and physiological signals from the cardiac catheterization /electrophysiology suites and from surgical instrumentation into actionable haptic feedback delivered to operators via a wearable interface.
+This device-agnostic solution can be customized for multiple use cases for catheter-based structural heart, cardiac electrophysiology, and robotic-based interventions.
+Our current design includes a microprocessor that communicates via a wearable and Haptic Handle.

-Interventional cardiologists have lost their sense of touch which is needed to help them better navigate the rapid pace of innovation, and current solutions are creating visual overload and more complexity
+Sense of Touch is needed to navigate the rapid pace of innovation, particularly as current solutions are creating visual overload and more complexity with steeper learning curves

-A system and a wearable device that converts physiological signals into actionable haptic feedback
+A system and a wearable device that converts physiological and physical signals into actionable haptic feedback

-HapticHeart Solutions™ enables physicians to palpate dynamic changes in biophysical properties of the heart and surrounding structures while performing catheter-based cardiovascular procedures.
+HapticHeart Solutions™ enables physicians to palpate dynamic changes in biophysical properties, physiologically relevant signals, and key procedural events while performing catheter-based cardiovascular interventions and minimally invasive robotic surgeries.

 FAQ

-The HapticHeart computing system can input and tranduce any physiologic or biophysical signal into palpable sensations that simulate the data input including measurements of intra-cardiac pressure, catheter-tissue contact force, electrical indices including electrogram wave forms and impedance, blood flow data, temperature.
-It is not a vibratory alert system but rather designed to recreate and simulate what is being sensed enabling the operator to feel as if their hand and fingers are inside the heart.
+The HapticHeart computing system is designed to input and transduce physical and physiological signals into palpable sensations that facilitate manipulation of inserted instrumentation and simulate measurements of intracardiac pressure, catheter-tissue contact force, indices indicative of tissue contact/injury, blood flow data, temperature, etc. It is not a vibratory alert system but rather designed to recreate and simulate what is being sensed, enabling the operator to feel as if their hand and fingers are performing the procedure directly, touching moving biological tissue.

 Yes.
-Data including work performed using animal studies has been published in peer reviewed journals and presented at international conferences including American College of Cardiology, Atrial Fibrillation Symposium, Cardiovascular Research Technologies, and IEEE Engineering in Medicine and Biology Society.
+Data, including work performed using animal studies, has been published in peer-reviewed journals and presented at international conferences, including Heart Rhythm Society 2025, American College of Cardiology, Atrial Fibrillation Symposium, Cardiovascular Research Technologies, and IEEE Engineering in Medicine and Biology Society.
 Abstracts of this work can be provided upon request.

-HapticHeart’s computing system is device agnostic and designed to acquire signals from a host of cardiovascular diagnostic and therapeutic equipment.
+HapticHeart’s computing system is device agnostic and designed to acquire signals from a host of cardiovascular diagnostic and therapeutic equipment and has interfaced with hemodynamic monitoring systems in the cardiac cath lab and cardiac ablation contact force sensing systems in the animal lab.

 Introducing the CardiaTouch Control Haptic System ft.
 Dr. Stuart Schecter